Janirr/F1-Predictions/README.md

-Hello, this will be an application to make the predictions for the top 10 drivers in specific Grand Prix in F1.
+This is an application to make the predictions for the first 10 drivers in specific Grand Prix in F1.

 To launch the application: